Governance

 We work with school to ensure all of our children enjoy a rich and varied curriculum that meets their needs and reflects our Christian distinctiveness as a school.

 All governors have a lead role linking to different parts of our curriculum, and other important areas of school life such as safeguarding and pupil premium.
 We also have a group of governors that are responsible for the vision and ethos, and the strands of the Statutory Inspection for Anglican and Methodists Schools (SIAMS) evaluation schedule which includes the headteacher and RE subject leader.
-Our incumbent, Rev.David Bacon, has worked very closely with school and was the lead governor for RE and Church links.
-However he has recently retired and we have recently welcomed Rev Ben Marston to our school family.
+Our incumbent, Rev Ben, has worked very closely with our school and is the lead governor for RE and Church links.

 The children at our school have a happy, safe and caring environment in which to learn.
 We not only strive to enable our children to reach their full potential academically but also to be confident, sensitive to others, interested in the world and to grow up to be outstanding British citizens.